McKean-Vlasov SDE and SPDE with Locally Monotone Coefficients: Well-posedness of McKean-Vlasov SDEs

-(iv) In contrast to the existing results (cf.~e.g.~\cite{E1,GHM,Hu,RTW}), we here assume the locally monotone conditions rather than locally Lipschitz (see for example, \cite[Proposition 3.29]{GHM} or \cite[Proposition 2.1]{RTW}), which extend the classical result by Krylov and Rozovskii \cite{KR} to the McKean-Vlasov case and then helps us to establish the corresponding result also in infinite dimensional case, see Theorem \ref{th2} below for details.
-For more concrete examples or applications about the conditions above, one can see Section \ref{sec6}. \end{remark}
+(iv) In contrast to the existing results (cf.~e.g.~\cite{E1,GHM,Hu,RTW}), we here assume the locally monotone conditions rather than locally Lipschitz (see for example, \cite[Proposition 3.29]{GHM} or \cite[Proposition 2.1]{RTW}), which extend the classical result by Krylov and Rozovskii \cite{KR} to the McKean-Vlasov case and then help us to establish the corresponding result also in infinite dimensional case, see Theorem \ref{th2} below for details. \end{remark}

 In the sequel, we first construct the Euler type approximation and prove that these approximating equations are well-posed and the distributions of approximating solutions $\mathcal{L}_{X^{(n)}}$ is tight, which allows us to find a limit of subsequence of $\mathcal{L}_{X^{(n)}}$ and implies the existence of strong solution by taking advantage of the modified Yamada-Watanabe theorem (see Lemma \ref{lem2}).
 Combining this with the pathwise uniqueness of (\ref{eq1}), we can get the strong (weak) well-posedness.